Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 Regardless, most documentation issues can be handled.
 But I fear the same can't be said for the Pelican community.
 While there's a ton of available themes for Pelican, but guess what?
 Most of the themes aren't maintained ([source][Pelican Themes Aren't Well Maintained])!

 So if you're using Pelican with a theme, good luck if you come across an issue with it.
-Remember that Pelican theme authors can add their own arbitrary settings on top of the preset ones?
+Remember how Pelican theme authors could add their own arbitrary settings on top of the preset ones?
 Well this is where it came back to bite the Pelican ecosystem.

 Imagine you find a theme that you like.
 Install it for your blog, only for it to break with the latest Pelican installation.
 And there's no way for you to fix it because the theme author hadn't made a commit to the repo for 5 years now.
 Saddening, isn't it?